unisonweb/website/src/compare-lang/unison-for-scala-devs.md

 ## Defining and using types

-Unison’s type system diverges from Scala’s, since Scala has more varied language constructs to express type hierarchies and uses implicit parameters to a variety of ends.
+### Type system differences

 - Scala supports sub-typing, therefore generic types can express variance relationships, `+A` `-B`.
 Unison does not have sub-typing and its types are invariant.
 - Scala’s type system includes more complex ways of expressing type hierarchies through traits, objects, and classes.
 - Scala has more options than Unison for type casting and dynamic type inference.
 - Unison does not support typeclasses.
 Scala has typeclasses via the `implicit` / `given` syntax.
-- Unison uses algebraic effects (called Abilities, more on that later) for effect management.
+- Unison uses algebraic effects (called Abilities) for effect management.

 ### Type declarations